chronicleprotocol/documentation/docs/validators/quickstart.md

 # Quickstart

-This installation will run a complete end-to-end installation required for Chronicle Feeds.
+This will run a complete end-to-end installation required for running a Chronicle Validator.

 It will attempt to install: